AGRICULTURAL PROCESSING AND VALUE ADDITION: ACTION RESEARCH.

 SUGECO is involved in constructing 8 meter by 30 meter greenhouses for a number of district councils.
 One of the challenges identified is that intensive production of tomatoes on the same ground may result in root disease issues over time that could lower plant yield and the economic viability of production.
-This is particularly true for tomatoes and cucumbers, two of the most widely grown greenhouse plants .
-There are a number of ways to address this problem including soil sterilization (chemical or steaming), improved plant root disease resistance (varietal selection, plant grafting), crop rotation or non-soil based production.
+This is particularly true for tomatoes and cucumbers, two of the most widely grown greenhouse plants.
+There are several ways to address this problem including soil sterilization (chemical or steaming), improved plant root disease resistance (varietal selection, plant grafting), crop rotation, or non-soil-based production.
 As a potential solution, SUGECO is looking at non-soil based production and is testing and comparing results from the following multiple soil medium:

 This is an inexpensive practical research project, the results of which will have long-term implications on the success of growing crops under greenhouse conditions.

 Another solution to combating root disease is plant grafting.
 Grafting joins one plant variety to another to gain the positive attributes of both.
 Grafting allows the use of plants for rootstocks that are very disease resistant.
 Conversely, the top portion (scion) allows for use of tomato variety(s) that maximize selected fruit quality characteristics.
 Besides root disease resistance and more crop variety options, grafting has other benefits.
 It can produce a more vigorous, generative plant that can have higher yields and more tolerance to high temperatures (beneficial to addressing global warming issues).